A unique immersive experience – the new luxury – a report by Cleverdis editor-in-chief Richard Barnes

 Just a few minutes away by foot, and with its own waterway, the hotel Asaba submerges guests in the Japan of legends: even including traditional “Noh” theatre performed by the water.
 500 years ago, this place served as lodging for the monks, and little by little opened its gates to other passers by.
 Today it is one of Japan’s most revered Ryokan hotels.

-The light rain tumbling onto the water created a dream-like atmosphere, and the immediate sentiment was one of calm and tranquillity.
-A factor that is unique here is that the hotel is very much ‘integrated’ into the surrounding nature, so the guest really feels as though he or she is at one with the environment.
+An ever-so-light drizzle pitter-patting onto the water created a dream-like atmosphere, and the immediate sentiment was one of calm and tranquillity.
+A factor that is unique here is that the hotel is very much integrated into the surrounding nature, so the guest really feels as though he or she is at one with the environment.

 Having the honour of being introduced to “the” Mr Kazuhide Asaba, I learned that Asaba has been member of the Relais & Châteaux group for around 30 years: “Originally it was my father who decided to join the group,” said Mr Asaba.
 “He wanted to ensure that we could have a world standard establishment.
 While this is a traditional Japanese Ryokan, he wanted to find out what was required to make this place world class.
 This comes from respecting Relais & Châteaux the ‘five C’s’: courtesy, charm, character, calm and cuisine.”